 News From the Blog

-The “AIME” accounts for wages on which FICA taxes have been paid and adds a weighting factor for inflation and cost-of-living increases over those years.
+If you do not have 35 years of income history, the Social Security Administration assigns each missing year an income value of $0.
+The AIME accounts for wages on which FICA taxes have been paid and adds a weighting factor for inflation and cost-of-living increases over those years.

 Is There a Maximum Benefit I Can Receive?

 Yes, there is a limit to how much you can receive in Social Security benefits and this limit changes every year.
 In 2019, the maximum monthly Social Security benefit at full or normal retirement age is $2,861.
 In 2018, the maximum monthly Social benefit was $2,788.

 How Much Retirement Income Can I Expect from Social Security?

 The Social Security Administration can’t provide your actual benefit amount until you apply for benefits, however, you can get an estimate of your retirement benefits in advance by using Social Security’s Retirement Estimator Calculator or by calling the Social Security Administration at 1-800-772-1213 (TTY: 1-800-325-0778).

 Remember, this is an estimate as your actual benefit amount will vary based on a number of factors, including:

 - How long you work